denis-neagu/prime-number-api/README.md

 Otherwise, by default HTTP uses port 80, so it won't be making the request to the correct resource.

 **Note:** The EC2 instance only provides 1GB of RAM and 1vCPU, therefore the number of primes we can calculate is limited to a small number around 100 million.
-We could use more vertical scaling using more RAM and CPU Cores to support higher calculations.
+We could use more vertical scaling using more RAM and CPU Cores to support larger computations.

 URL: http://ec2-18-132-106-253.eu-west-2.compute.amazonaws.com:8080/api/v1/primes
 ### Features
+___
 - Diverse algorithms: Trial Division, Optimised Trial Division, Sieve of Eratosthenes, Segmented Sieve, Bitset Segmented Sieve
 - Caching
 - Cache merges